midiland/smolBSD/README.md

 ## Example of a very minimal (10MB) virtual machine

+>[!Note]
-> Note: you can use the ARCH variable to specify an architecture to build your image for, default is amd64.
+> You can use the ARCH variable to specify an architecture to build your image for, default is amd64.

 ```sh
 $ bmake rescue